5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## SUMMARY

-This Repo contains an EFI Folder with configs for running macOS Catalina and Big Sur with either a patched `DSDT` or `DSDT-less` on a Lenovo T530 Laptop using OpenCore.
+This Repo contains an EFI Folder with configs for running macOS with either a patched `DSDT` or `DSDT-less` on a Lenovo T530 Laptop using OpenCore.
 Compatible and tested with: macOS High Sierra, Catalina and Big Sur.

 **NOTE**: Please read the README carefully and follow the instructions.

 ## PICK a CONFIG

 The EFI Folder contains 2 configs.
-The 1st utilizes a patched `DSDT` and works flawlessly.
-The 2nd config is DSDT-less, solely based on binary Renames and SSDT Hotpatches – just like it's suppossed to be done in OpenCore.
+The first one is DSDT-less, solely based on binary Renames and ACPI Hotpatches (SSDTs) – just like it's suppossed to be done in OpenCore.
 It's working perfectly (100 %) and runs smoother and snappier than the DSDT-based config and also performs better according to the test results in Geekbench.
+The 2nd config utilizes a patched `DSDT` which works flawlessly - for macOS at least – but causes issues when used in a dual boot scenario in Windows 10 causing ACPI Errors.
+I tried fixing them but to no avail.

 <details>
 <summary><strong>DSDT-less config (recommended)</strong></summary>

 ### Hotpatch-based config (DSDT-less)
 This config is for running macOS without a patched `DSDT` – it relies solely on binary Renames and ACPI Hotpatches (SSDTs) instead, which is the recommended method for using OpenCore anyway.
 You need to rename it to `config.plist` in order to make it bootable.

-Since this method does not rely on a patched DSDT which might mismatch the system's DSDT for the installed BIOS, the process of hotpatching is more precise and independent of the installed BIOS version.
+Since this config does not rely on a patched DSDT which might mismatch the system's DSDT for the installed BIOS, the process of hotpatching is more precise and independent of the installed BIOS version.

-So, instead of just replacing the whole system `DSDT` with a patched one during the boot process, only the things which need fixing are patched-in on the fly.
+So, instead of just replacing the whole system `DSDT` with a patched one during boot, only the things which need fixing are patched-in on the fly.
 This makes the system boot faster, run smoother and snappier and slightly improves overall performance as well.

-**NOTE**: by default, the iGPU (IntelHD 4000) is configured for T530 models with `HD+` panels (≥1600x900 px).
-If you have a model with a `HD` panel (1366x768), you need to enable the other Framebuffer-Patch under `DevicePropeties` instead.
+**NOTE**: By default, the iGPU (IntelHD 4000) is configured for T530 models with `HD+` panels (≥ 1600x900 px).
+If you have a model with a `HD` panel (1366x768 px), you need to enable the other Framebuffer-Patch under `DevicePropeties` instead.
 See section "Preparation: Dos and Don'ts" for Details.

 **Config Validation:**